Manofgrace-bit/1000-DRUGS-AND-SIDE-EFFECT/README.md

 ## Conclusion

 This project provides a structured and visual approach to understanding drug behavior, side effects, and patient outcomes.
-By combining statistical analysis with interactive dashboards, it offers both **technical depth** and **executive-level clarity**, making it suitable for academic, analytical, and professional healthcare data analysis use cases.
+By combining statistical analysis with interactive dashboards, it offers both technical depth and executive-level clarity, making it suitable for academic, analytical, and professional healthcare data analysis use cases.

 ---